JeremyRand/namecoin.org/_posts/2021-12-18-preventing-expiration-mishaps-with-name-suspensions.md

 1. **Policy layer**: Expired names resolve as `NXDOMAIN`.
 2. **Consensus layer**: Expired domains can be registered by anyone.

-And what are their respective impacts:
+And what are their respective impacts?

 1. **Temporary DoS**: Expired names resolve as `NXDOMAIN`.
 2. **Permanent hijacking**: Expired domains can be registered by anyone.